ImperialCollegeLondon/M40001_lean/README.md

 Over time expect course notes and example sheets to appear.

-Current state: no course notes, but two example sheets.
+Current state: no course notes, but all four example sheets.

 # How to try the example sheets in Lean